 3 Cemeteries in the U.S. You Must Visit

 A cemetery is a sanctuary for the deceased to rest peacefully and a place for loved ones to honor those who have passed.
 Some may find cemeteries creepy, but they can be serene and beautiful with the right perspective.
-Cemeteries tell a story of what once was.
+A historic cemetery tells a story of what once was.
 Believe it or not, there is a vast amount of history woven deep into cemeteries across our nation.

 Without further ado, here are three cemeteries that hold a great deal of history in the United States:

 Saint Louis Cemetery No. 1 – New Orleans, Louisiana

 A majority of the graves in this cemetery were built in the 18th and 19th centuries as above-ground vaults.
 There are three of these cemeteries in the Big Easy (hence the “No. 1” in the title), but this one is the oldest of all cemeteries in New Orleans.
 All visitors of this cemetery must be accompanied by a licensed tour guide as it is the burial site of many prominent families of the Creole population.
 And if you do happen to be one of those folks who enjoys spooky vibes, this cemetery is rumored to be haunted!

 God’s Acre – Bethlehem, Pennsylvania